danfairs/django-lazysignup/README.rst

 site as if they were authenticated users, but without signing up.
 At any time, they can convert their temporary user account to a real user account.

-``django-lazysignup`` is alpha software.
+``django-lazysignup`` is beta software.
 Bug reports, patches and extensions are welcomed.
-While this package is in alpha, changes may be made in second-dot point releases without regards to backwards compatibility.
-This will change when the software stabilises.
+While this package is in beta, backwards-compatibility will be maintained for a single point release and a DeprecationWarning issued.

 Requirements
 ============